meixinzhang/expression-recognizer/README.md

 ==============================

 We are exploring different models to accuratly identify facial expressions from photos.

-The expressions are limited to be finite classes, particularly, to the six basic emotions plus neutral
-- Angry
-- Discust
-- Fear
-- Happy
-- Sad
-- Surprised
-- Neutral

 This repo stores the scripts that implement KNN and CNN to extract facial expression from photos.

 All of the models in this repo are trained, validated, and testing using images and category from the Kaggle Challenge, [Challenges in Representation Learning: Facial Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge)
  - More relevant datasets can be found [here](./references/dataSource.md)